microsoft/FluidFramework/packages/framework/attributor/README.md

 Framework-provided attribution tracks user and timestamp information for each op submitted.
 Any more complex scenarios where attribution doesn't align with the direct submitter (such as attributing copy-pasted content to the original creators) will need to be handled by Fluid consumers using extensibility points.
 The extensibility APIs are a work in progress; check back later for more details.

+### Integration

+Backwards-compatability for using this mixin with existing documents is a work in progress.
+When an existing document is loaded that was created using a ContainerRuntimeFactory without a mixed in attributor, that document will continue to operate as if no attribution has been mixed in.
+Additionally, if a document that contains attribution is loaded using a container runtime without a mixed-in attributor, any attribution information stored in that document may be lost.

+The current design of the mixin's behavior is therefore motivated by the ability to roll out the feature in Fluid's collaborative environment.
+The behavior of `"Fluid.Attribution.WriteOnNewFile"` supports the standard strategy of rolling out code that reads a new format and waiting for it to saturate before beginning to write that new format.
+"reading the new format" corresponds to using a container runtime initialized with `mixinAttributor`, and "writing the new format" to enabling `"Fluid.Attribution.WriteOnNewFile"` in configuration.
+During the "waiting to saturate" period, developers are free to experiment with turning the feature flag on locally and testing various compatability scenarios.